Permafrost/Tundra/README.md

 * #### tundra.content:split

-  One-to-many conversion of XML or flat file content to another format.
-Calls the given splitting service, passing the parsed `$content` as an input, and emitting the split list of `$contents` as output.
+  One-to-many conversion of [XML], [JSON], or Flat File content to another format.
+Calls the given splitting service, passing the parsed `$content` as an input, and emitting the split list of $contents as output.

   * Inputs:
-    * `$content` is a string, byte array, or input stream of XML or flat file content to be split.
+    * `$content` is a string, byte array, or input stream of [XML], [JSON], or Flat File content to be split.

     * `$service` is the fully-qualified name of the splitting service, which accepts a single IData document and returns an IData document list, called to split the parsed `$content`.

     * `$pipeline` is an optional IData document containing arbitrary variables to be included in the input pipeline of the invocation of `$service`.

     * `$encoding.input` is an optional character set used to decode the text data if `$content` is provided as a byte array or input stream.
 Defaults to the Java virtual machine [default charset].

     * `$encoding.output` is an optional character set used to encode the split text datum if the specified `$mode.output` is a byte array or stream.
       Defaults to the Java virtual machine [default charset].

+    * `$schema.input` is an optional input which determines whether to parse the content as [XML], [JSON], Flat File, and can have the following values:
+      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format
+      * For [JSON] content specify the MIME media type "application/json"
-    * `$schema.input` is the fully-qualified name of the document reference (for XML) or flat file schema (for flat files) used to parse `$content`.
+      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format

+      Defaults to parsing $content as [XML], if no `$schema.input` is specified.

-    * `$schema.output` is an optional fully-qualified name of the document reference (for XML) or flat file schema (for flat files) used to emit or serialize the resulting list of IData documents returned by `$service` when all documents in the list are alike.
+    * `$schema.output` is an optional input which determines whether to serialize the resulting list of IData documents returned by `$service` when all documents in the list are alike as [XML], [JSON], Flat File, and can have the following values:
+      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format
+      * For [JSON] content specify the MIME media type "application/json"
+      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format

-      Alternatively, it is perfectly permissible for the resulting list returned by `$service` to contain unlike documents (documents whose formats are different), and in this case `$service` is required to return a string list `$schemas`, where each item in `$schemas` is the fully-qualified document reference (for XML) or flat file schema (for flat files) corresponding to the same indexed item in the returned document list to be used to emit/serialize that item.
+      Alternatively, it is perfectly permissible for the resulting list returned by `$service` to contain unlike documents (documents whose formats are different), and in this case `$service` is required to return a string list `$schemas`, where each item in `$schemas` has a value appropriate (document reference for [XML], flat file schema for Flat Files, or the value "application/json" for [JSON]) for serializing the corresponding indexed item in the returned document list.

+      Defaults to serializing the returned documents as [XML], if no `$schema.output` is specified, and no `$schemas` list is returned by `$service`.

     * `$service.input` is an optional variable name to use in the input pipeline of the call to `$service` for the parsed `$content` IData document.
-Defaults to `$document`.
+Defaults to $document.

     * `$service.output` is an optional variable name used to extract the output IData document list from the output pipeline of the call to `$service`.
       Defaults to `$documents`.

     * `$mode.output` is an optional choice of {stream, bytes, string} which specifies the type of object each item in `$contents` is returned as.
       Defaults to stream.

   * Outputs:
-    * `$contents` is the resulting list of split XML or flat file content.
+    * `$contents` is the resulting list of split [XML], [JSON], or Flat File content.

-    * `$schemas` is the list of fully-qualified document reference (for XML) or flat file schema (for flat files) names, if the `$contents` list contains unlike content formats.
+    * `$schemas` is the list of fully-qualified document references (for XML) or flat file schemas (for flat files), or the value "application/json" (for [JSON]), if the `$contents` list contains unlike formats.

 * #### tundra.content:translate